HaplyHaptics/Haply-API-Java/README.md

 <img src="media/image5.gif" width="500">

-The hAPI can be coupled to compatible devices and be used to set up devices for a haptic simulation.
+The Haply API can be coupled to compatible devices and be used to set up devices for a haptic simulation.
 The Haply 2DoF is, as the name implies, a two degree-of-freedom device.
 It allows for users to achieve motion in a plane as well as controlling the device in the plane.
 We use two